Yara Sallam: A prisoner of passion and human rights

 The prosecutor ordered Yara's detention for four days pending investigations, after she was arrested in Heliopolis last Saturday for participating in a protest against the Protest Law.
 She is now facing trial that is set to start on Sunday.

-After he heard the news, Ahmed Nassar, one of Yara's former colleagues wrote on his Facebook page: "I can't make how someone as pure and friendly as Yara can be incarcerated."
+After he heard the news, Ahmed Nassar, one of Yara's former colleagues wrote on his Facebook page: "I can't make sense of how someone as pure and friendly as Yara can be incarcerated."
 Nassar explained how he was tied to Yara through a friendship that was born only a few days after he met her.
 "Yara is undoubtedly one of the rare people towards whom you get a sense of comfort and trust."

 Yara's interest in human rights came early, when she was 15.
 It was the reason she studied law and pursued an LLM degree at the University of Notre Dame.